Code of conduct

 Simavi: Code of Conduct

 I. A Healthy Life for All.

 Good health is the basis of everything.
-It enables you to believe in yourself, take matters into your own hands, and pursue your dreams.
+It enables you to develop yourself, take matters into your own hands and pursue your dreams.
 With good health, you can look after yourself and your family and lift yourself out of poverty.
-Therefore, Simavi works towards a Healthy Life for All.
+That is why Simavi works towards a Healthy Life for All.